 Alcohol may not be sold for cash or “drink tickets” or by any other method.

 If alcohol is served at a function, User is required to employ a caterer or TIPS-certified bartender having a liability insurance policy satisfactory to CSC as set forth in the Insurance Requirements in paragraph 1 of the Agreement.
-(A list of approved caterers and bartenders currently maintaining such a policy is available from CSC).

 All alcohol must arrive and be removed on the day of the function and must not be left unattended.